 - Community Re-entry

-Are you experiencing pain, muscle tightness, limited movement, headaches?
+Are you experiencing pain, muscle tightness, limited movement, or headaches?

 If so, you may benefit from Trigger Point Dry Needling.
 Dry Needling (TDN), also known as Intramuscular Manual Therapy (IMT), is a manual therapy technique in which small, solid, microfilament needles are inserted into muscular trigger points in order to relax the muscle, reduce pain and ultimately improve function.

-While the same type needles are used as those for acupuncture, TDN is not acupuncture.
-A trigger point is a localized area of deep tenderness within a taut band of muscle which is able to produce referred pain either spontaneously or upon palpation.
+While the same type of needles is used as those for acupuncture, TDN is not acupuncture.
+A trigger point is a localized area of deep tenderness within a taut band of muscle that is able to produce referred pain either spontaneously or upon palpation.
 TDN interrupts the physiological dysfunction which is causing the muscle to tighten.
-This causes the muscle to relax, removes the source of irritation and the increased electrical activity at the trigger point and promotes healing.
+This causes the muscle to relax, removes the source of irritation and the increased electrical activity at the trigger point, and promotes healing.
 Once this is achieved, the muscle may require strengthening and/or retraining to function properly.